dliang2000/MockAbstraction/rqs_code_results/mock-reachability-checker/README.md

-Static analysis to compute number of reachable nodes from test methods vs number of reachable nodes from mock invocations
+Static analysis to compute number of reachable nodes from test methods vs number of reachable nodes from mock invocations.
+Benchmarks need to be copied to projects and projects/project-list.json needs to be updated accordingly.